and Your Family

 Anyone who is at least 18 years old and is not suffering from a mental incapacity can make a will under New York law.
 If you meet these requirements, making a will requires the following steps.

-List your assets.
+- List your assets.
 Start off by making a list of your property.
 Once you start to think about this and write it down, you may discover that you have more property than your think.
-Examples of assets includes the balances in your savings and checking accounts, investments managed through a brokerage account, life insurance, retirement plans such as pension plans or 401(k) plans, personal property such as vehicles and home furnishings, collectibles such as fine art and baseball cards, assets that are a part of your small business, property that you own jointly with another person, royalties that are owed to you, property of yours that other people are using, and digital property such money in an ecommerce account.
+Examples of assets include the balances in your savings and checking accounts, investments managed through a brokerage account, life insurance, retirement plans such as pension plans or 401(k) plans, personal property such as vehicles and home furnishings, appliances, collectibles such as fine art and baseball cards, assets that are a part of your small business, certain property that you own jointly with another person, royalties that are owed to you, property of yours that other people are using, and digital property such money in an ecommerce account.

+- Decide on a guardian for your children.
 If you have minor children, an important part of your will is naming who will be their guardian in the event that you predecease them and the other parent is also not available to take care of them.
 While your first thought might be to name your close friend or a sibling, there is a lot to take into consideration when making this decision.
 Some things to consider include the potential guardian's age, maturity, where that person lives (do you want your kids to move away from where they have been living), parenting style, religious beliefs, moral values, attitude toward education, and general health.
 You also need to choose who will be responsible for managing any assets that your children inherit from you.

+- Special considerations.
 If you have family members who need special consideration such as a relative with a disability, with your will you can leave that child money in a special needs trust so that that child will be properly cared for.
 You can even leave money for the care of your pet in an honorary pet trust.

+- Name an executor.
 Another important decision when making your will is to decide who will be your executor.
 The executor of your estate will be in charge of settling your affairs and transferring your assets to your beneficiaries according to the terms of your will.
 In carrying out this responsibility your executor will have some degree of discretion.
 For this reason it is important to select a person who you can trust.
 While a spouse, adult child, or close friend may be a good choice, there are also corporate executors available.

+- Execute your will.
 You will then work closely with an experienced practitioner who will draft your will.
 Then it must be signed by you in the presence of at least 2 witnesses.
 Keep the original in a safe, yet accessible place and let your executor know where it is.
 Also make sure that your executor has the names and addresses of your beneficiaries, heirs and other interested parties so that your executor can quickly contact them when it is time to settle your affairs.
 If there is a hard-to- locate beneficiary when it is time to probate your will, the distribution of assets may be delayed.